supabase/supabase-grafana/README.md

 ## Deploying

-If you want to continuously collect metrics for your Project, you can deploy it to a server which is always running
+Deploy this service to a server which is always running to continuously collect metrics for your Supabase project.

 ### Using Fly.io